Forensic Access to iPhone/iPad/iPod Devices running Apple iOS

 The new extraction method is the cleanest yet.
 Our implementation of bootloader-based exploit is built from the ground up.
 All the work is performed completely in the RAM, and the operating system installed on the device is not booted during the extraction process.
 Our unique direct extraction process offers the following benefits:

 - Repeatable results.
 Checksums of subsequent extractions will match the first one if the device is kept powered off and never boots iOS between sessions.

 - Supports iPhone 5s, 6/6s/Plus, SE (original), iPhone 7/8/Plus, iPhone X.

-- Supports 76 Apple models in total including 25 iPhones, 40 iPads, 3 iPods, 4 Apple TV and 4 Apple Watch models
+- Supports a wide range of Apple models in total including 25 iPhones, 40 iPads, 3 iPods, 4 Apple TV and 4 Apple Watch models

-- Wide iOS compatibility. iOS 7.0 through iOS 15.7 are supported with limited support for iOS 16.
+- Wide iOS compatibility. iOS 4 through iOS 16 are supported with limited support for iOS 16 on A11 devices.

 - Unaltered system and data partitions.

 - Zero data modification policy: 100% of the patching occurs in the RAM.